LightBitsLabs/los-csi/docs/src/plugin_deployment/deployment.md

 Unfortunately, the method of passing command-line parameters to the `kubelet` daemon depends to a significant degree on the OS running on the Kubernetes cluster nodes, the “init” system used to manage services on those nodes, and the method used to deploy the Kubernetes cluster.
 The following instructions are for one sample way to update the `kubelet` configuration.
 You will need to consult the documentation for the tool used to deploy your Kubernetes cluster for instructions pertinent to your Kubernetes cluster.
 If you require further assistance, contact Lightbits support.

-To perform this configuration update, you need to connect to each of the Kubernetes cluster nodes; e.g., using ssh, and ensuring that the kubelet startup script or configuration file passes in the relevant command-line flags.
+To perform this configuration update, you need to connect to each of the Kubernetes cluster nodes; e.g., using SSH, and ensuring that the kubelet startup script or configuration file passes in the relevant command-line flags.
 As indicated in the preceding note, the exact location of such a startup script or configuration can vary.
 Often the kubelet parameters are controlled by a number of environment variables that can be set in one or more of the files that are picked up by the OS component used to launch the kubelet service.

 For instance, many RHEL/CentOS v7.x based deployments using `systemd` use one or more of the following files to configure kubelet: